McCarthy fails in marathon votes for speaker, House adjourns

 “We all came here to get things done,” said the second-ranking Republican, Rep. Steve Scalise, in a rousing speech urging his colleagues to drop their protest.

-Railing against President Joe Biden's agenda, Scalise said, “We can't start fixing those problems until we elect Kevin McCarthy our next speaker.”
+Railing against Democratic President Joe Biden's agenda, Scalise, himself a possible GOP compromise choice, said, “We can't start fixing those problems until we elect Kevin McCarthy our next speaker.”

-It was a chaotic start to the new Congress and pointed to a tangled road ahead with Republicans now in control of the House.
+It was a chaotic start to the new Congress and pointed to a difficult road ahead with Republicans now in control of the House.
+Lawmakers' families waited around, as what’s normally a festive day descended into chaos, kids playing in the aisles or squirming in parents' arms.
 A new generation of conservative Republicans, many aligned with Donald Trump's MAGA agenda, want to upend business as usual in Washington, and were committed to stop McCarthy's rise without concessions to their priorities.

 "The American people are watching, and it's a good thing," said Rep. Chip Roy, R-Texas, who nominated fellow conservative Rep. Jim Jordan of Ohio as an alternative for speaker.